-At Proto-Cast, LLC we are able to collaborate with our customers from the inception of a design to providing the finished product, regardless of the volume or the material application.
+At Proto-Cast, LLC we are able to collaborate with our customers from inception to the finished product, regardless of the volume or the material application.

 Many consumer products begin at the entrepreneurial stage.
-At Proto-Cast, LLC we have worked with many entrepreneurs from concept, to design, to production.
+At Proto-Cast, LLC we have worked with many entrepreneurs from concept to production.
 Many of these products are being enjoyed by consumers all over the world.
-To submit a Request for Quotation, please email us at email@example.com.
+To submit a Request for Quotation, please email us at firstname.lastname@example.org.

 Case Study 1

 A major manufacturer of electronic test equipment and measurement instruments for electrical power applications was experiencing structural failures in the field on their high voltage clamping device.

 After researching material solutions, a Verton™ structural compound was selected with long glass fiber content.
 This material is a nylon resin with 35% long glass fiber content that delivers a balance between cost and performance in structural applications.
 It offers exceptional mechanical performance, combining rigidity with outstanding strength and resistance to impact failure.
 The part now is being shipped worldwide without any field failures!

 A manufacturer of patented retractable boat shades required several injection molded parts for a new design.
 The challenge was that four of the parts were cylindrical sleeves with keyways molded in each one.
 Normally this results in parts affected by shrinkage; due to the severe differences in wall thickness.
 Additional challenges were that the parts had to have superior strength along with complete resistance to the elements that boaters face.